Improved Universal Graphs for Trees: Introduction

-If this conjecture is true, then it would be interesting to determine the value $c^*$ of the limit.
-The results in \cite{gyori2025} and Theorem~\ref{thm:main} assert that $1 \le c^* \le \frac{19}{6\ln 3}$.
+\begin{conjecture} The $\lim_{n\to \infty} \frac{s(n)}{n\ln n}$ exists. \end{conjecture} If this conjecture is true, then it would be interesting to determine the value $c^*$ of the limit.
+The results in \cite{gyori2025} and Theorem~\ref{thm:main} assert that if the limit exists, then $1 \le c^* \le \frac{19}{6\ln 3}$.
 We have no indication that either of the bounds could be tight.
 Indeed, the lower bound is obtained by degree considerations (every universal graph must contain vertices of degree at least $n/i$ for very many $i$), while the upper bounds (here and everywhere else) are derived by cutting the trees in smaller parts and embedding them recursively in the universal structure.
 We expect that some interaction actually occurs between the two different parameters, so that eventually both contribute to $s(n)$.

 Our results for trees can be generalized to graphs that are structurally close to trees.
 The framework for this is given by the notion of treewidth, introduced by Robertson and Seymour in \cite{ROBERTSONtreewidth}, which, roughly speaking, measures how similar a graph is to a tree.
-A \textit{tree-decomposition} of a graph $G$ is a collection of subsets $(B_x:x\in T)$ of $V(G)$ (called \textit{bags}) indexed by the vertices of a tree $T$, such that: \begin{itemize} \item every vertex $v\in G$ appears in at least one bag, \item for every edge $uv$ in $G$, there exists some bag containing both $u$ and $v$, and \item for every vertex $v\in G$, the set of bags containing $v$ form a subtree of $T$.

-\end{itemize} The \textit{width} of a tree-decomposition is the size of the largest bag minus one.
+A \textit{tree-decomposition} of a graph $G$ is a collection of subsets $(B_x:x\in T)$ of the vertex set $V(G)$ (called \textit{bags}) indexed by the vertices of a tree $T$, such that \begin{itemize} \itemsep0pt \item every vertex $v\in G$ appears in at least one bag; \item for every edge $uv$ in $G$, there exists some bag containing both $u$ and $v$, and \item for every vertex $v\in G$, the set of bags containing $v$ form a subtree of $T$. \end{itemize} The \textit{width} of a tree-decomposition is the size of the largest bag minus one.
 The treewidth of $G$, denoted by $\text{tw}(G)$, is the minimum width over all tree-decomposition of $G$.
-Let $s_w(n)$ be the minimum number of edges in a $n$-vertex graph which is universal for graphs with treewidth~$w$.
-Since trees have treewidth~$1$, we have in particuklar $s_1(n)=s(n)$.
-In \cite{kaulwood2025}, Kaul and Wood adapt the proof of Győri et al.\ to establish
+Let $s_w(n)$ be the minimum number of edges in a $n$-vertex graph that is universal for $n$-vertex graphs with treewidth~$w$.
+Since trees have treewidth one, we have in particular $s_1(n)=s(n)$.
+In \cite{kaulwood2025}, Kaul and Wood establish that